Surjectivity of a Gluing Construction in Special Lagrangian Geometry: Classification of Local Models

 In what follows we give a sketch of the proof of Theorem~\ref{uniqueness}.

 First of all we analyse the asymptotic behaviour of $W$ at infinity.
-From the stability of $C$ we find $b\in\mathbb{R}^6$ such that $W-b$ will decay rapidly to $C$ at infinity.
+From the stability of $C$ we find $b\in\R^6$ such that $W-b$ will decay rapidly to $C$ at infinity.
 For the sake of simplicity, therefore, we may suppose that $W$ decays rapidly to $C$ at infinity.

-We define a $T^2$-action on $\mathbb{R}^6=\mathbb{C}^3$ by setting
+We define a $T^2$-action on $\R^6=\C^3$ by setting

-We note that $\omega_0$, $J_0$, $\Omega_0$ and $C$ are invariant under the $T^2$-action.
-We take a moment map $\mu:\mathbb{C}^3\to\mathbb{R}^2$.
+We note that $\om_0$, $J_0$, $\Om_0$ and $C$ are invariant under the $T^2$-action.
+We take a moment map $\mu:\C^3\to\R^2$.
 We prove that $\mu$ is constant on $\spt\|W\|$.
 The idea of the proof is as follows.

-We suppose for a moment that $W$ is a submanifold of $\mathbb{C}^3$.
-By the $T^2$-action, then, we can deform $W$ as a special Lagrangian submanifold of $\mathbb{C}^3$.
-The infinitesimal deformation may be identified with $d\mu|_W$, and so $d\mu|_W$ will be a harmonic $1$-form on $W$, by the theory of Mclean.
+We suppose for a moment that $W$ is a submanifold of $\C^3$.
+By the $T^2$-action, then, we can deform $W$ as a special Lagrangian submanifold of $\C^3$.
+The infinitesimal deformation may be identified with $d\mu|_W$, and so $d\mu|_W$ will be a harmonic $1$-form on $W$, by the theory of McLean.
 Therefore $\mu|_W$ will be a harmonic function on $W$.
 Since $W$ decays rapidly to $C$ at infinity we shall see that $\mu|_W$ decays rapidly at infinity to some constant.
 By the maximum principle, therefore, $\mu|_W$ will be a constant function.

-Actually $W$ need not be a submanifold of $\mathbb{R}^6$.
+Actually $W$ need not be a submanifold of $\R^6$.
 Using some basic results on varifolds, however, we can modify the argument above.
 Thus we see that $\mu$ is constant on $\spt\|W\|$.

-Harvey and Lawson \cite[Chapter~III.3.A, Theorem~3.1]{Harvey and Lawson} construct a special Lagrangian fibration $F:\mathbb{C}^3\to\mathbb{R}^3$ invariant under the $T^2$-action.
-From the proof of Harvey and Lawson we see that every $T^2$-invariant special Lagrangian submanifold of $\mathbb{C}^3$ is contained in a fibre of $F$.
+Harvey and Lawson \cite[Chapter~III.3.A, Theorem~3.1]{HL} construct a special Lagrangian fibration $F:\C^3\to\R^3$ invariant under the $T^2$-action.
+From the proof of Harvey and Lawson we see that every $T^2$-invariant special Lagrangian submanifold of $\C^3$ is contained in a fibre of $F$.

-We suppose again that $W$ is a submanifold of $\mathbb{C}^3$.
+We suppose again that $W$ is a submanifold of $\C^3$.
 Since $\mu$ is constant on $W$ we see that $W$ is then invariant under the $T^2$-action, and so contained in a fibre of $F$.
-Actually $W$ need to be a submanifold of $\mathbb{C}^3$, but we can again modify the argument and so $\spt\|W\|$ is contained in a fibre of $F$.
+Actually $W$ need not be a submanifold of $\C^3$, but we can again modify the argument so that $\spt\|W\|$ will be contained in a fibre of $F$.

 For each fibre of $F$ we have an explicit description of the topology and asymptotic behaviour at infinity, and so we shall be able to complete the proof by an elementary argument.

 We begin now with a review of some basic properties of Laplacians over cones.